-1. Don't make assumptions.
-The key to a successful negotiation is being prepared, and that means a lot more than just knowing numbers and facts.
+The key to a successful negotiation is being prepared, which means a lot more than knowing numbers and facts.

 “Failing to prepare is preparing to fail,” Fletcher said.
 “Preparation means gathering and understanding the hard data – for example, your comparables – but it also means having 360-degree awareness.”

-This means that you need to know who the decision maker is, and what the other party’s needs, values, hopes and fears are, Fletcher said.
-It also means not assuming that anything is non-negotiable ahead of time.
+This means you need to know the decision-maker and the other party’s needs, values, hopes and fears.
+Fletcher explains this means not assuming that anything is nonnegotiable beforehand.

-“Gather as much data as you can in advance and be prepared to ask strong diagnostic questions to gain clarity,” she said.
-"There is rarely a clear roadmap within a negotiation.”
+“Gather as much data as you can in advance, and be prepared to ask strong diagnostic questions to gain clarity,” she added.
+“There is rarely a clear roadmap within a negotiation.”

-The more prepared you are, Fletcher said, the better you’ll be able to navigate the negotiation.
-[Why Nervous Negotiators Have an Edge ]
+The more prepared you are, the better you’ll be able to navigate the negotiation.

 “Share a little piece of personal information that signals your openness and desire for connection,” she said.
 “Doing so can shift a negotiation from an adversarial battle to a productive conversation.”

-And don't be afraid to build in pauses, as they can help everyone regain perspective and remove undue emotions, Fletcher said.
+Don’t be afraid to build in pauses, as they can help everyone regain perspective and remove undue emotions, Fletcher recommended.